When it comes to big drone names, none are more synonymous with quality than DJI. Then…

 Recreational Drone Pilot Rules and Testing

 Originally recreational pilots didn’t need to take any training like a class or exam in order to fly a drone, however that will soon change.
 This upcoming change will legally require recreational pilots to take an “online aeronautical knowledge test and safety test.”
 Upon passing the test hobbyist will then have to carry some form of proof that they passed the test when out flying.
 There have been rumblings before and though it hasn’t been implemented yet it will be coming.
 So while hobbyists won’t have to get a Part 107 certification specifically, they will need to take a test in the future demonstrating their abilities and knowledge of UAV flying.
+Now may be a good time to follow a few tips to get more experience with your drone.

 Drone Registration Required